kraigwilliams/overlays-app/README.md

 Overlays App is a way for someone to make notes of any webpage that they visit.
 They can leave their views whether they are researching for studies or for personal interests, or for leisure.

+## Demo

+You can demo using the username - kwill and password 1@Thinkful